ha0z1/idmp/README.md

 In React, you can share requests using SWR, Provider and more complex state management libraries.
 But there are some problems:

-1. SWR: Need to convert all requests to hooks, can't be nested and have conditional branches, has migration costs for existing projects, and more complex scenarios below.
+1. **SWR**: Requires requests to be encapsulated in hooks, which may limit conditional or nested usage patterns.
+Migrating legacy codebases can be non-trivial in some cases.
-2. Provider: Needs centralized data management.
+2. **Provider**: Needs centralized data management.
 The data center can't perceive which modules will consume the data, need to maintain the data for a long time, and dare not delete it in time
-3. Redux: Should focus on state changes and sequences, not data sharing. `idmp` lets you focus more on local state
+3. **Redux**: Should focus on state changes and sequences, not data sharing. `idmp` lets you focus more on local state

 See [demo](https://idmp.haozi.me) and [source code](https://github.com/ha0z1/idmp/tree/main/demo)